 IAHV Uk successfully supports Stress reduction, and empowerment programmes for the most vulnerable in Montenegro, one of the least developed countries in Europe.
 IAHV UK has answered thier urgent need by funding and supporting an on-running programme within institutions and the Municipalities, focusing on marginalised children, young offenders, the disabled, drug addicts, abused women, cancer sufferers, amongst others and those working with them..

-Starting in 2015 IAHV UK has worked with the Art of Living team on the ground headed by Aleksandra Grujovic to provide a structured programme for socially marginalized and disadvantaged groups within Montenegro and for those working with them in the overstretched and underdeveloped social care systems and institutions there.
-It was then expanded in 2016 to include more beneficiaries across a wider range.
+Starting in 2015 IAHV UK has worked with the Art of Living team on the ground in Montenegro (now operating as IAHV MNE) headed by Aleksandra Grujovic to provide a structured programme for socially marginalised and disadvantaged groups within Montenegro and for those working with them in the overstretched and underdeveloped social care systems and institutions there.
+It was then expanded in 2016, 2017 and 2018 to include more beneficiaries across a wider range.

 The programme has reached 400 people in 10 cities mostly in the poorer areas of north Montenegro, and made a much appreciated impact.